pinheadmz/swap-test/README.md

 The app and tests are hard-coded with specific port numbers so be sure to configure correctly!

+NOTE: At this time, [a small update to bcash](https://github.com/bcoin-org/bcash/pull/92/files) is pending and these configuration files will not work until it is merged, or manually updated.

 ## Testing

 ### Library test